 Children's ages are calculated using their dates of birth and dates of assessment to the number of completed months old.
-For example, a child born on 28/03/2008 and tested on 17/11/2018 will be 10 years and 7 completed months old (he/she would not be 10 years and 8 completed months old until the 28/11/2018).
+For example, a child born on 28/03/2009 and tested on 16/11/2019 will be 10 years and 7 completed months old (he/she would not be 10 years and 8 completed months old until the 28/11/2019).

-Standardised scores (a measure of a child's standing compared to the national sample) are then calculated per assessment paper per child based on the national standardisation tables for the particular assessment.
+Standardised age scores (SAS) (a measure of a child's standing compared to the national sample) are then calculated per assessment paper per child based on standardisation tables for the particular assessment.
 This is done using the raw score and age in completed months.
-Valid standardised scores range from 69 to 141.
+Valid Standardised Age Scores range from 69 to 141 per paper.
+The standardised score achieved for both papers are then added for each child to give their combined total Standardised Age Score, which will be range from 138 to 282.